nearform/graphql-hooks/README.md

 })
 ```

-### abortController
+### AbortController

-if you wish to abort a fetch it is possible to pass an abort controller signal to the `fetchOptionsOverrides` option of the fetch function.
+if you wish to abort a fetch it is possible to pass an AbortController signal to the `fetchOptionsOverrides` option of the fetch function.
 This is not `graphql-hooks` specific functionality, rather just an example of how to use it with the library.

 ```js
 import { GraphQLClient, useManualQuery } from 'graphql-hooks'